yeokm1/graphics-gremlin-hdmi/README.md

 # Graphics Gremlin HDMI

 This is a modified version of the Graphics Gremlin ISA graphics card to include a HDMI port.
 This is still based on the same Lattice ICE40HX4K FPGA.
-The latest version now display CGA colour 6 brown correctly.
+The latest version now displays CGA colour 6 brown correctly.

 <img src="images\gg-hdmi-board.jpg" width="600">